djacobow/rigminder2/README.md

 and GPIO, and you can program it in any language you want with any libraries you want.

-The ATMEGA directly controls the switches, and implements the timer functionality.
+The ATMEGA directly controls the switches, implements the timer functionality.
 If the RPi crashes for some reason, the system will still shut down.
 The ATMEGA is running very simple firmware and is unlikely to fail.
-The ATMEGA is also connected to headers on the board arranged like an Arduino Duemilanove,  so in essence the board *is* and Arduino.
+The ATMEGA is also connected to headers on the board arranged like an Arduino Duemilanove, so in any practical sense, the board *is* an Arduino.

-The board has provision for controller one DC device using a parallel pair of low Rds_on P-FETs, allowing "high side" switching.
-An AC device can also be switched, using a Triac driver circuit.
+The board has provision for controlling one DC device using a parallel pair of low Rds_on P-FETs, allowing "high side" switching.
+An AC device can also be switched, using a Triac driver circuit on the board.
 The device is safe without an enclosure if you are not using the AC.
 However, if you are, you really need a box.

 The board also has two controllable LEDs, one of which is also connected to an optisolated open collector transistor which you can use to switch